lspiehler/ansible_vmware/README.md

 # Example Ansible VMware Build with Kickstart and PXE/iPXE

-* install pyvmomi and python requests library
+* Install pyvmomi and python requests library
 * Update vars.yml for your environment
 * Update hosts with your tftp/http server